-The 2025 Notes are senior, unsecured obligations of the Company, and are convertible into cash and shares of its common stock based on initial conversion rate, subject to adjustment of 13.5739 shares per \$1,000 principal amounts of the 2025 Notes (which represents an initial conversion price of \$73.67 per share).
+The 2025 Notes are senior, unsecured obligations of the Company, and are convertible into cash and shares of its common stock based on an initial conversion rate, subject to adjustment of 13.5739 shares per \$1,000 principal amounts of the 2025 Notes (which represents an initial conversion price of \$73.67 per share).
 The 2025 Notes convert only in the following circumstances: (1) if the closing price of the Company's common stock has been at least 130% of the conversion price during the period; (2) if the average trading price per \$1,000 principal amount of the 2025 Notes is less than or equal to 98% of the average conversion value of the 2025 Notes during a period as defined in the indenture; (3) if the Company calls the notes for optional redemption as defined in the indenture; or (4) if specified corporate transactions occur.
-As of June 30, 2023, none of these conditions existed with respect to the 2025 Notes and as a result the 2025 Notes are classified as long term.
+As of September 30, 2023, none of these conditions existed and the 2025 Notes are classified as long term obligations.

-On December 9, 2020, the Company entered into the First Supplemental Indenture to the original agreement dated as of February 4, 2020 between the Company and Citibank, N.A., as trustee, governing the Company's outstanding 2025 Notes.
-The Company irrevocably elected (1) to eliminate the Company's option to choose physical settlement on any conversion of the 2025 Notes that occurs on or after the date of the First Supplemental Indenture and (2) with respect to any Combination Settlement for a conversion of the 2025 Notes, the Specified Dollar Amount that will be settled in cash per \$1,000 principal amount of the 2025 Notes shall be no lower than \$1,000.
+On December 9, 2020, the Company entered into the First Supplemental Indenture to the original indenture dated as of February 4, 2020 (The "Indenture") between the Company and Citibank, N.A., as trustee, governing the Company's outstanding 2025 Notes.
+The Company irrevocably elected (1) to eliminate the Company's option to choose physical settlement on any conversion of the 2025 Notes that occurs on or after the date of the First Supplemental Indenture and (2) with respect to any Combination Settlement (as defined in the indenture) for a conversion of the 2025 Notes, the Specified Dollar Amount (as defined in the indenture) that will be settled in cash per \$1,000 principal amount of the 2025 Notes shall be no lower than \$1,000.

-Holders of the Notes will have the right to require the Company to repurchase for cash all or a portion of their Notes at 100% of their principal amount, plus any accrued and unpaid interest, upon the occurrence of a fundamental change (as defined in the indenture relating to the Notes).
-The Company will also be required to increase the conversion rate for holders who convert their Notes in connection with certain fundamental changes occurring prior to the maturity date or following delivery by the Company of a notice of redemption.
+Holders of the 2025 Notes will have the right to require the Company to repurchase for cash all or a portion of their 2025 Notes at 100% of their principal amount, plus any accrued and unpaid interest, upon the occurrence of a fundamental change (as defined in the indenture relating to the 2025 Notes).
+The Company will also be required to increase the conversion rate for holders who convert their 2025 Notes in connection with certain fundamental changes occurring prior to the maturity date or following delivery by the Company of a notice of redemption.